llamaxyz/llama/documentation/ActionCreation.md

 ### Force Approval/Disapproval Roles

 Strategies have a concept of force approval/disapproval roles in addition to the normal approval/disapproval roles.
 A strategy can have many force approval/disapproval roles, unlike the normal approval/disapproval roles which are limited to one.
 Like the name suggests, if a policyholder with a force role casts their approval/disapproval the strategy will immediately reach the respective quorum.

+## Scripts

+Scripts are external contracts that uses the `DELEGATECALL` opcode instead of the normal `CALL`.
+The main use-case for scripts is to batch multiple calls together into one action.
+In particular, scripts should be used to batch calls that are regularly made in tandem with one another to perform maintenance or other recurring tasks.

+`DELEGATECALL` is dangerous to use by default, so scripts must be authorized before use.
+To authorize a script, a policyholder must create an action that calls the `authorizeScript` function on `LlamaCore`.
+Scripts may also be unauthorized using the same function.

+## Guards

+Guards are optional pre and post execution hooks that can be set on any pair of target address and function selector.
+The main use-case for guards is to extend the Llama permissioning system.
+Guards can effectively permission calldata, such as implementing a spending limit per transaction in the `validatePreActionExecution` function, or verifying the final state of a DeFi transaction is the expected in `validatePostActionExecution`.

+Guards have one limitation in that they cannot be used to guard calls to the core or policy contract, since a malfunctioning guard could brick your llama instance if it were able to guard a core function such as `setRolePermission` or `setGuard` itself.

+Llama recommends using guards to implement adhoc and protocol specific safety checks.